url4irl/vectors-gateway/README.md

 - **Intelligent Processing**: Uses semantic chunking for optimal document understanding
 - **Full Observability**: Built-in distributed tracing and comprehensive monitoring
 - **Enterprise-Grade**: Production-ready with complete observability and distributed context propagation
+- **Secure by Default**: AES-256-GCM encryption for document content at rest with zero-downtime migration support

 ### Use Cases